climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 https://www.workforclimate.org/)

-- Companies like Microsoft, Google, Stripe, etc. have a specific corporate sustainbility positions.
+- Companies like Microsoft, Google, Stripe, etc. have a specific corporate sustainability positions.
 There are also many consultancies.

 - Think outside the box.
 For example, you are in procurement, you have a huge opportunity to order supplies that come from clean sources.
 Start a green team that doesn't exist in your current job